Updated: Nov 21, 2022

 It also helps if you've told the police the same story about your drinking from the beginning.
 Your claim is more plausible if you simply said, "No, I just started drinking when..." rather than initially denying drinking and then changing your story.

 When used correctly, the drinking after driving (or drugged driving) defense can be very effective.
-It can result in the DUI charge being dismissed entirely, without the need for a trial.
+It can result in the DUI charge being dismissed without needing a trial.

 Defense #3: The Mouth Alcohol Defense